Sakartu/SDM-SiED/README.md

 We will use a modified version of the encryption scheme described in the paper [1].
 Our modifications have to do with the requisite that clients may only access their own data, not the data of other clients.
-To this end we'll give each client a unique tree identifier with which it can access only it's own part of the database.
-The consultant has the identifier of all of his clients, so he can access and change any data that he wants.
+To authorize a command, the client will sign it using it's private key.
+The server has a list of public keys with which it can verify the command and execute it.
+Each user has it's own "tree" stored in the database which is identified by a treeID.
+The pre, post and parent values are restarted for each tree, in this way the recalculations needed at insertion (see [1]) will only affect the tree of a single user.

 Setup
 =====

 Our implementation consists of a client and a server part, which we will call C